Sycrosity/teeny/README.md

 A teeny tiny esp32c3 powered spotify controller.
 -------

+In progress:

++ adding an AP webpage
++ DHCP support
++ DHCP leaser
++ storing data in flash

 ## Wiring [TODO]

 An unfinished wiring list - a complete wiring diagram can be found in [diagram.json](diagram.json), viewable with [wokwi](https://wokwi.com/) and its vscode extension.